EdogawaKazuki/CUTeR-Arm-Simulator-Public/CUTeR Virtual Environment Builder For Windows/README.md

     - Move: Hold middle mouse button, then drag.
     - Orbit: Hold right mouse button, then drag.
     - Zoom: Use the scroll wheel.
+- Now you can add trajectory to objects!
+    - After adding trajectory to object and turn on the switch.
+Once you click the start trajectory button on the top of the screen, the object will act as the added trajectory.
+    - The object will ignore all physical rules but move as the trajectory described.
+    - A solid object (with rigidbody) will stop if it pass the grab point (the semi-transparent cube on the head of the grabber) for you to grab.
+The object will continue its movement if you just move the robot arm and let the object leave the grab point.